 Get Involved.
 Sponsor a Street Child.

-- Sponsor a child for $500 a year ($40 a month for 12 months plus $20 for program costs.)
+- Sponsor a child for $660 a year ($50 a month for 12 months plus $60/year for program costs.)

 - If you need to make payments or pay by credit card, call.
-We just need to add the bank credit card fee to payments made by credit card.

 - Send checks to: